spiceai/cookbook/dremio/README.md

 Time: 0.003632416 seconds.
 6 rows.
 ```

+> **Note:** the group counts are stable, but the `avg(...)` values are float64 sums whose result depends on
+> how many partitions the query ran with, so the last few digits will differ from the output above on a
+> machine with a different core count.
+Compare the counts and the leading digits, not the full mantissa.

 The trailing digits of the averages can vary between runs — floating-point aggregation depends on the order partitions are combined in.

 **Step 7.** Stop Dremio and remove its container and volume.